Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 Putting pretax money into a health savings account (HSA) is a popular way to ease the pain of paying out-of-pocket for health care, including eye care.

-The money can be invested and earn interest—also tax-free—and be used for not-yet-known medical expenses.
+The money can be invested and earn interest—also tax-free—and be used for not-yet-known health care costs.
 And because you own the account (not your employer), the funds stay with you if you change jobs.

 Unlike its cousin, the flexible spending account (FSA), an HSA has more long-term benefits.